ns-frankc/sumoq/README.md

 ```

 Even when the field doesn't have any value suggesitons, keeping the key in suggestion could be helpful for the future.
 E.g. Keep the `trace-id` field suggestion so it'd be quicker to paste a trace ID after the field name is auto completed.

+### indexes, custom_fields, and namespaces

+These values are typically fetched from Sumo Logic API, or k8s API and cached.
+But if you don't get the permission to either one of them, e.g. no permission to get the access ID and key for Sumo API.
+It's still possible to provide the suggestions in the config file.

+The order of suggestion sources are:
+1. API if Sumo keys and K8s config are provided.
+2. Cached values if they were retrieved from API before.
+3. Config values if the values weren't available in the local DB file.